 1. Ball Games

 The number of ball games you can organise for the kids is endless.
-We recommend planning an actual game as opposed to just providing the props.
-Get the fun started, then the kids will take it from there.
+We recommend choosing an actual game rather than just leaving balls out.
+Once you get the fun started, the kids will take it from there.

 When selecting a game, keep in mind that younger kids tend to prefer group-based games, while older kids generally enjoy sports games more.
 Again, this all depends on the kids themselves.

-If the games involve a lot of running (and potentially rolling around in the grass) let the parents know in advance so that they can plan spare clothes.
+If the games involve a lot of running (and potentially rolling around in the grass) let the parents know in advance so that they can plan spare clothes (or perhaps avoid these where possible!)

 Ideas:

-Pro-tip: we suggest staying away from games that have a single loser, like “Monkey in the middle”.
-These games create unnecessary tensions.
+Pro-tip: we suggest staying away from games that have a single loser, like “Piggy in the middle”.
+These games can create unnecessary tensions.
+And if you’re looking for more ball games, then checkout this blog on “Fun ball games for kids”

 2. Propless Outdoor Games